 Zoom Health's target market is the chronic prescriptions market, being patients taking 5 or more medicines a day over an extended time period.
 Zoom Health’s goal is to improve medicines adherence to drive better patient outcomes.

 ZOOM Health was incorporated in May 2017.
-Its related pharmacy has delivered average month on month dispensing volume growth of 24% during the 6 months to July 2020.
+Its related pharmacy delivered average month on month dispensing volume growth of 20% during the 12 months to August 2020.

 The traditional method of prescription fulfilment and follow up of patient adherence is not effective, meaning inadequate outcomes for patients.